gin66/FastAccelStepper/README.md

 One specific note for the rmt: If a direction pin toggle is needed directly after a command with steps, then the driver will add before that direction pin toggle another pause of `MIN_CMD_TICKS` ticks.

+MCPWM/PCNT on ESP-IDF 5 inserts one `MIN_CMD_TICKS` pause before a direction change.
+Pause commands complete via the MCPWM compare interrupt at tick 1, so the next command (and DIR) is applied at the start of that pause — a one-command pipeline.
+STEP stays low for the rest of the pause.
+ESP-IDF 4 MCPWM/PCNT does not need this pause.

 ### ESP32S2

 This stepper driver uses rmt module only.